edlins/libPCA9685/README.md

         $ ctest
         $ sudo make install

-        Note that "make" will not attempt to build olaclient.
-In order to build olaclient execute:
+        Note that "make" will not attempt to build the examples.
+Run `make examples` to build the example applications.
+Then run `cd examples/<app> && sudo make install` to install an example.

-        $ make olaclient

-        See examples/olaclient/README.md for more information.
+        See the README.md files in each example's folder.

         This will install libPCA9685.so in your /usr/local/lib directory, and PCA9685.h in your /usr/local/include directory.